menu

 One downside of living in Fort Valley, however, is that residents on average have to contend with a long commute, spending on average 34.60 minutes every day commuting to work.

-Being a small town, Fort Valley does not have a public transit system used by locals to get to and from work.
+Fort Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Fort Valley is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fort Valley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.12% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Fort Valley in 2022 was $40,807, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $163,228 for a family of four.